JefferySJones/j-m-ind/README.md

 ### Whats Left?
 - [ ] Copy alternate coin generation from Red only to other colors
 - [ ] Copy the cauldron game to other colors
-- [ ] Copy parkour game into other colors
+Ledge - [ ] Copy parkour game into other colors
-- [ ] Rename cauldron scoreboard from "test" to "cauldron"
+- [x] Rename cauldron scoreboard from "test" to "cauldron"
 - [ ] Make Blaze powder give 2 powder instead of 1
 - [ ] Make shop sell netherite scraps
 - [ ] Make fireworks earnable